anmol1point0/expense-tracker/README.md

     * user-name@domain.com.
     * username@.com
-2. One time login with registered email Address is *mandatory*
+2. One time login with registered email Address is *mandatory* 2.1 A default email is present i.e. anmol15554@gmail.com
 3. Date format should be in `dd/mm/yyyy`
 4. There is no option for deleting the data, please login with different email address to perform fresh set of operations.